paul-nechifor/backbone-sketch/readme.md

     npm test

-Continuously watch all files and rerun the tests (no coverage):
+Continuously watch all frontend files and rerun the tests (no coverage):

+    npm run testwf

+Same thing for the backend:

-    npm run watchtest
+    npm run testwb

 Rebuild all the files in dev mode: